ploncomi/ros2_to_ros1_tools/README.md

 # ros2_tools

-Basic tools for ros2, for emulating ros1 tools
+Basic tools for ros2, for emulating ros1 .
+Requires c++17 to compile.

 * Copy the files to a folder PATH_TO_ROSCD